 The Consolidated Entity has certain commitments imposed by the Queensland Department of Natural Resources and Mines to perform minimum exploration work on the tenements.
 These obligations, which may be varied from time to time, are subject to approval and are expected to be fulfilled in the normal course of operations of the Consolidated Entity.
-The renewals for Piccadilly EPM's 16198 and 18322 have not yet been granted.
-It is estimated that commitments for the 2021 year for these tenements will be \$330,000 in line with previous years.
+The exploration expenditure commitments are in line with those set in the Government approved work programs when tenements are approved or granted.
 Certain tenements held by the Consolidated Entity may be the subject of future Native Title claims.
 The Directors of the Company expect that existing operations will not be materially affected by any potential claims.